Heidenheim, Bavaria

-Heidenheim (/de/) is a market town in central-western Bavaria, Germany.
+Heidenheim (/de/) is a market town in central-western Bavaria, in southern Germany.
 It is sometimes known as Heidenheim am Hahnenkamm to avoid confusion with nearby Heidenheim an der Brenz in Baden-Württemberg.

 Geography

 Heidenheim is located in the administrative district of Middle Franconia.
 It belongs to the Weißenburg-Gunzenhausen district and is the seat of the Hahnenkamm municipal association.
 Heidenheim includes the local subdistricts of Degersheim, Hechlingen am See, and Hohentrüdingen.

 History

 Heidenheim was first mentioned in the year 742.
 During that time, the double monastery of Heidenheim am Hahnenkamm (housing monks and nuns) was founded by Saint Willibald and was later led by Saint Walpurga, who became abbess after his death.
 Secular power was represented in turn by the Earl of Truhendingen (Altentrühdingen), the Duke of Bavaria, and the Hohenzollern burgrave of Nuremberg.
 Thereafter, the town belonged to the Principality of Ansbach.
 The monastery was closed in 1537 due to the Reformation.
 Since then, Heidenheim has been mostly Lutheran.

 In 1792, Prussia bought the Principality of Ansbach, bringing Heidenheim under Prussian rule.
 As part of Ansbach, Heidenheim was transferred back to Bavaria due to the Treaty of Paris (1806).